California residents to vent frustrations over state's biggest gas leak

-LOS ANGELES (Reuters) - California residents sickened and forced to evacuate their homes because of the biggest methane gas leak in state history will have a chance Friday to voice frustrations and demand answers from top officials at a community meeting.
+LOS ANGELES, Jan 15 (Reuters) - California residents sickened and forced to evacuate their homes because of the biggest methane gas leak in state history will have a chance Friday to voice frustrations and demand answers from top officials at a community meeting.

 Neither the state nor the utility have been able to stop the leak that has affected thousands of residents since it was detected on Oct.
 23 at an underground natural gas storage field in Porter Ranch in northern Los Angeles.